 Articles on Legal Information for Credit and Debt Issues

-In this ever increasing litigious society, one day you may find yourself on the receiving end of a lawsuit.
+In this ever-increasing litigious society, one day you may find yourself on the receiving end of a lawsuit.
 Or, you may want to sue a collection agency for harassment.
-The majority of us don't have a "lawyer on staff" or know the first thing about what do if you are sued or how to go about suing someone else.
+Most of us don't have a "lawyer on staff" or know the first thing about what do if you are sued or how to go about suing someone else.
 Have no fear — we have all the basic information you will need to navigate your way through litigation.
-We can't stress enough, we are not lawyers and any and all information on our site is for information purposes only.
+We cannot stress enough, however, that we are not lawyers and any and all information on our site is just that — information, not legal advice.
 If you have any questions regarding litigation, it is best to seek the advice of a licensed attorney in your state.

 Handling a Lawsuit Filed Against You by a Debt Collector

-- Mandatory Arbitration or Court Trial - Read what the differences are between these two types of litigation hearings, including cost, length, who presides, right to appeal, enforcement of the award, and more.
+Mandatory Arbitration or Court Trial — Learn the differences between these two types of litigation hearings, including cost, length, who presides, right to appeal, enforcement of the award, and more.

 Fair Debt Collection Practices Act — Fair Credit Reporting Act — Statute of Limitations

 Fair Debt Collection Practices Act (FDCPA) — Do you know when and where a debt collector is allowed to contact you?
 What they're allowed to say and what's not okay?
 Find out with this link to the Fair Debt Collection Practices Act in its entirety (or check out this summary).